anthonydb/practical-sql-2/Chapter_05/README.md

 [PracticalSQL](https://www.nostarch.com/practicalSQL) by Anthony DeBarros is [available from No Starch Press](https://www.nostarch.com/practicalSQL).

-### Chapter 5: Basic Math and Stats with SQL
+### Chapter 4: Importing and Exporting Data

-Covers arithmetic operations and introduces aggregate functions for finding sums, averages, and medians.
+Explains how to use SQL commands to load data from external files and then export it.
+You’ll load a table of U.S. Census population data that you’ll use throughout the book.